 Dido’s Al Dente has always held a special place in our heart, right back from its beginnings as a bijou pasta spot in Zamalek.
 The quality and portions couldn’t be argued with, and the prices were unbeatable.
-Now Dido’s has come to Sheikh Zayed, with a much wider range of dishes, but retaining the same friendly vibe.
+Now Dido’s has come with it’s Italian specialties in Sheikh Zayed, with a much wider range of dishes, but retaining the same friendly vibe.

 Signatures Dishes & Dishes Sampled